 Students must complete 34 credit hours including a core of required courses (19 credits) as well as five elective courses (15 credits).
 In lieu of the five elective courses, students can select three elective and write a thesis (six credits).

-The Master in Education in Instructional Technology online degree provides core courses include Designing Online Courses, Instructional Applications of the Internet and Researching Current Issues in Instructional Technology; electives include Simulation Games in Education, Web Development for Educators, and Organization and Administration of Educational Media Programs and Centers.
+The Master’s in Educational Technology online provides core courses include Designing Online Courses, Instructional Applications of the Internet and Researching Current Issues in Instructional Technology; electives include Simulation Games in Education, Web Development for Educators, and Organization and Administration of Educational Media Programs and Centers.

 In the final semester, students take the one-credit Portfolio Review course during which they assemble their work/study projects into a web-based portfolio which highlights their instructional technology competencies.